cjerdonek/groome-python-expected/docs/releasing.md

 ----------

 This document explains how to distribute Pizza via the Python Package Index, or [PyPI](http://pypi.python.org/pypi) (pronounced Pie-pee-EYE).
-Putting a project on PyPI correctly lets users install your project very simply by
+Correctly putting your project on PyPI lets users install your project simply by typing:
-typing:

     $ pip install pizza